AndiEcker/AcuSihotInterfaces/README.md

 ### SihotResImport Application

-Combined Console/Kivy Application for to import reservation bookings, changes and cancellations from CSV or JSON files into the Sihot system.
+Combined Console/Kivy Application to import reservation bookings, changes and cancellations from CSV or JSON files into the Sihot system.

 Apart from the instruction in the [Installation Instructions](#installation-instructions) section (see